Auckland Airport

-Auckland Airport is an international airport serving Auckland, the most populous city of New Zealand.
-It is the largest and busiest airport in the country, with over 18.7 million passengers served in the year ended December 2024.
+Auckland Airport is an international airport serving Auckland, the most populous city in New Zealand.
+It is the largest and busiest airport in the country, handling almost 19 million passengers in the calendar year 2025, including 8.5 million domestic, and 10.4 million international.
 The airport is operated by Auckland International Airport Limited and is located near Māngere, a residential suburb, and Airport Oaks, a service-hub suburb 21 km south of the Auckland city centre.
 It serves as the principal hub for Air New Zealand, and the New Zealand operating base for Jetstar.

 The airport is one of New Zealand's most important infrastructure assets, providing several thousand jobs for the region.
 It handled 71 per cent of the country's international air passenger arrivals and departures in 2000.
 It is one of only two commercial airports in New Zealand that can handle Airbus A380 jet aircraft (the other being Christchurch).

 The airport has a single 3635 m runway, 05R/23L, which is Cat IIIb capable (at a reduced rate of movements) in the 23L direction.
 It has a capacity of about 45 flight movements per hour, and is currently the busiest single-runway airport in Oceania.
 In November 2007 work began on a new northern runway, to be built in several stages and to be used mainly by smaller aircraft, freeing up capacity on the main runway.
 The project has been repeatedly delayed and is now expected to be completed in 2038, a delay of more than a decade.

 The airport covers 1,500 hectares (5.8 sq. miles).
-At present, the airport has an international and domestic terminal.
-In 2023, it announced plans for all jet services to operate from a single expanded terminal, with turboprop services continuing to use the existing domestic facility.
+At present, the airport has an international and a domestic terminal.
+In 2023, AIAL announced plans for all jet services to operate from a single expanded terminal, with turboprop services continuing to use the existing domestic facility.